singlestone/sugar/CONTRIBUTING.md

 - If your PR is connected to an open issue, add a line in your PR's description that says `closes #123`, where `#123` is the number of the issue you're fixing.
-- This project uses [changesets](https://github.com/changesets/changesets) for release management, so please run `yarn changeset` in your terminal to provide what packages should be bumped, their associated semver bump types, and some markdown which will be inserted into changelogs.
+- This project uses [changesets](https://github.com/changesets/changesets) for release management, so please run `pnpm changeset` in your terminal to provide what packages should be bumped, their associated semver bump types, and some markdown which will be inserted into changelogs.

 Once you've filed the PR: